ISISComputingGroup/ibex_developers_manual/Mezei-Spin-Flipper.md

 V2 hardware is assumed by default in the ioc; no special configuration is required to use it.
 It should use the `Mezei flipper` OPI.

+The port used by default is 80.
+As of [#7206](https://github.com/ISISComputingGroup/IBEX/issues/7206) we now enforce that this is added to the `HOST` macro.

 # Hardware

 - There is a python script **running on a separate PC** (LET:NDW1889, POLREF:NDW1937) which controls some DAQ units